People diagnosed with breast cancer have many unique sources of stress.

-Many survivors expand and strengthen their emotional support systems by joining a breast cancer support group.
+Many people diagnosed with breast cancer expand and strengthen their emotional support systems by joining a breast cancer support group.

 Learn more about support groups.

 Breast cancer survivors can benefit from social support.
 Whether it's informal support from family and friends, or more formal support from group or individual therapy, social support can improve your quality of life [15,121].

 Learn more about the benefits of social support.

 Learn more about quality of life during breast cancer treatment and quality of life after breast cancer treatment.

 Some people prefer one-on-one counseling.
 Others prefer counseling in a group setting.

 Mental health counseling may combine techniques such as coping skills training and relaxation exercises to help reduce stress.